fisirc/nur-worker/README.md

 Nur workers receive user requets queued by the Nur gateway, download the required artifacts and run the WASM code.

-The program outputs are sended to the Nur log collector, which makes them available to the programs' authors.
+The program outputs are sent to the Nur log collector, which makes them available to the programs' authors.